msb2kml/Msb2Kml/README.md

 Alternatively it could be obtained with the documentation from the "Releases" pages from the repository.

-In each case the application package (such as Msb2Kml43.apk) should be transferred to the storage of the device (such as /sdcard/Downloads).
+In each case the application package (such as Msb2Kml50.apk) should be transferred to the storage of the device (such as Downloads).
 Selecting it with a File Manager should offer the opportunity to install it.